 There are a lot of kinds of peaches from West to East.
 Japanese peach or Momo is one of the iconic fruits of this East Asian country.
 Originally, peaches came from the Zhejiang province of China in the Neolithic period.

-Peach cultivation existed in Japan from 4700 to 4400 BC during the Jomon period.
+Peach cultivation existed in Japan from 4700 to 4400 BC during the Jomon period (3).
 Peach contains a single pit in the center.
 It is surrounded by whitish or yellow flesh with a delicate flavor.
 The white flesh version will be sweeter than the yellow one.

 To classify peach, people will rely on its stone and flesh structure.
-If the stone attaches to the flesh, the peach will belong to the clingstones category.
-While it is a freestone peach if the stone will separate from the flesh.
+If the stone attaches to the flesh, the peach will belong to the clingstone category.
+In contrast, it is a freestone peach if the stone separates from the flesh.

 Unlike Western peaches, Japanese peaches will be larger and have a more tender texture.
-You can eat raw peaches to enjoy the charming sweet and slightly sour taste – people in Yamanashi and Fukushima have grown this fruit abundantly in Japan.
+You can eat raw peaches to enjoy the charming sweet and slightly sour taste.
+Regarding its cultivation in Japan, people in Yamanashi and Fukushima have grown this fruit abundantly.

 In fact, the peach in Kanechika of Japan is the sweetest type worldwide because it contains about 22.2 percent of sugar content.
 It received recognition for the sweetest peach by Guinness.